bihor/fp_masterquiz/Documentation/User/Index.rst

 - I need some features from myquizpoll.
 What can I do?

   You can tell me, which feature you need.

+- What about user data like name and email?
+Where can we ask for them?

+  There is a special intro-page possible, where you can ask for the user-name, email and homepage.
+  Or you can ask for the user data at the first page of a quiz.
+Todo: ask for user data at the final page.
+  If the user is logged in, this data will be taken from fe_users.

 - There are some errors or I get a blank page.
 What can I do?

   If you use AJAX: disable it or read the Administration-manual.
 You can try this TypoScript too: config.contentObjectExceptionHandler = 0